Optimized Memory Tagging on AmpereOne Processors: Acknowledgement

 This work would not have been possible without the contributions of many of our colleagues, including the designers and verification engineers that implemented and validated MTE.
 We would like to specifically thank our performance analysis team: Olivier Singla, Jiangning Liu, Feng Xue, James Burke, Sean Daniels, and Steve Winiecki for conducting extensive performance measurements, and Syed Fakhri for his support of the performance monitoring infrastructure.
-We are also grateful to Richard Shannon, Mark Charney, and Shahid Khan for their valuable guidance and review of this paper.
+We are also grateful to Richard Shannon, Mark Charney, Shahid Khan, and Shravan Narayan for their valuable guidance and reviews.